 If you leave or change your course after two weeks you will have to pay back any money that has been paid to the college.

 If you want to change your course, speak to a member of staff in the Student Hub to see if the loan can be transferred.

 How do I apply for the Advanced Learning Loan?

 To apply online visit: www.gov.uk/advancedlearningloans

 To apply you will need your National Insurance Number and a form of identity eg passport or birth certificate.
-You will also need an offer of a conditional place on the course for which you are applying for the loan, which is available from the Student Hub.
+You will also need a learning and funding information letter, available from the Student Hub.

 What if there is a problem with my loan application?